Apple is Killing Swift

 Python: Benevolent Dictator For Life

-Python was created by Guido van Rossum in 1990 (and named after Monty Python).
-Guido was the BDFL (benevolent dictator for life), a title which is rad as hell (and basically a euphemism for “lead maintainer”).
+Python was created by Guido van Rossum in 1990, who was named the the BDFL (benevolent dictator for life), a title which is both rad as hell and basically a euphemism for “lead maintainer”).
 Ultimately, the fiery debate over assignment expressions led to Guido’s abdication in 2018.

-Today, Python is governed by a steering council of 5 engineers, who are elected annually by the hundred-ish open-source maintainers.
-Changes to Python are proposed via PEPs, on which the open-source community deliberates.
-Steerco gets the final say.
+Today, Python is governed by a steerco of 5 elected engineers, picked by the 100-odd open-source maintainers.
+Changes are proposed by PEPs and deliberated.

 Rust: Community-driven open-source